sanlocoz/cross-section/README.md

 3. Here are some steps to use this program:

 	3.1.
 You have to familiarize yourself with csv in input file.
-Parameters are given in Indonesian.
+Parameters are given in Indonesian language.

 		3.1.1. input         = raw data from geodetic GPS, it contains of E, N, Z for each of station.
 		3.1.2. input_rencana = it gives the criteria of dimension and elevation where we plan the open channel.